 Read | Remembering the artistry of Brian Laudrup for Rangers

-In June 1981, Denmark defeated World Cup winners to be, Italy, 3-1 in Copenhagen in a World Cup qualifier.
-In what had proved to be an inconsistent campaign for the Danes, the win wouldn’t be enough to see them obtain a place at ñEspaa 82, but it did serve as a watermark moment, a moment in which a nation and its football team was infused with the belief that they could move mountains.
+In June 1981, Denmark defeated World Cup winners to be Italy 3-1 in Copenhagen in a World Cup qualifier.
+In what had proved to be an inconsistent campaign for the Danes, the win wouldn’t be enough to see them obtain a place at Spain 82, but it did serve as a watermark moment, a moment in which a nation and its football team were infused with the belief that they could move mountains.

 Denmark, playing at the finals of a major tournament for only the second time in their history, embraced Euro 84 enthusiastically.
 Led by the German coach Sepp Piontek, they made the host nation, France, work hard for their narrow 1-0 win in the opening game at the Parc des Princes.

-The unremitting pace of the game continued in the second half, and when Pointek switched formations in the 56 minute, it was a move which brought near-immediate dividends.
+The unrelenting pace of the game continued in the second half, and when Pointek switched formations in the 56th minute, it was a move which brought near-immediate dividends.
 On the hour, substitute Kenneth Brylle netted the equaliser.

 Read | When Allan Simonsen went to Charlton

 The whole emphasis of the game changed, as with their superior goal difference Denmark were now in possession of a potential semi-final spot.
-It was here that Elkjær took control of the game, constantly handed the ball by his team-mates in a bid to frustrate their opponents into an error at the back.
+It was here that Elkjær took control, constantly handed the ball by his teammates in a bid to frustrate their opponents into an error at the back.

 On another dramatic evening, Søren Lerby put the Danes into an early lead, only to see Antonio Maceda draw Spain level midway through the second half.
-In an intriguing contrast of skilled Scandinavian footballing insistence up against almost laconic Iberian confidence, the game drifted toward a penalty shoot-out.
+In an intriguing contrast of skilled Scandinavian footballing up against almost laconic Iberian confidence, the game drifted towards a penalty shoot-out.